Topic guide

 Data literacy: what it is, why it matters, and how to build it across a team

-Data literacy is the shared ability to read, question, and act on data — not the specialist skill of building dashboards, but the everyday judgement to know what a number means, when to trust it, and what to do next.
+Data literacy is the shared ability to read, question, and act on data: not the specialist skill of building dashboards, but the everyday judgement to know what a number means, when to trust it, and what to do next.
 It is the foundation the rest of a data and AI strategy sits on: analytics and AI only pay off when the people receiving their outputs can actually use them.
+Our view throughout: data literacy is not a narrow technical skill but confidence working with data end to end, interpreting it, challenging claims, supporting arguments, telling the story and spotting the biases, built by practising on your own work.